SYK-08/nuttx/README.md

 This capability should still be considered a work in progress because:

   1. It has not been verified on all targets and tools, and
-  2. it still lacks some of the creature-comforts of the more mature environments.
+  2. It still lacks some of the creature-comforts of the more mature environments.

 ## Installing GNUWin32

   The Windows native build will depend upon a few Unix-like tools that can be provided either by MSYS or GNUWin32.
-The GNUWin32 are available from
+The GNUWin32 is available from
   <http://gnuwin32.sourceforge.net/>.
 GNUWin32 provides ports of tools with a
-  GPL or similar open source license to modern MS-Windows (Microsoft Windows 2000 / XP / 2003 / Vista / 2008 / 7).
+  GPL or similar open source license to modern MS Windows (Microsoft Windows 2000 / XP / 2003 / Vista / 2008 / 7).
 See
   <http://gnuwin32.sourceforge.net/packages.html> for a list of all of the tools
   available in the GNUWin32 package.